Reading time: 4 min.

 Couldn’t leave before stopping by the Cheese Factory.

-- Price: the entrance to the park is free of charge, but you have to pay separately for the entry to each mill: 3-4 euros/person, or a little extra (2 euros) to climb to the top;
+- Price: the entrance to the park is free of charge, but you have to pay separately for the entry to each mill: 3-4 EUR/person, or a little extra (2 EUR) to climb to the top;

 - Time: exploring the whole place could easily take 3-4 hours, especially if you make stops at the souvenir shops and demonstration workshops;

-- Advice: the area is quite windy and temperatures lower than in Amsterdam, so make sure you have some extra clothes prepared.
+- Advice: the area is quite windy and temperatures lower than in Amsterdam, so make sure you put some extra layers on you.

 Happy travels and stay safe!